If you need help accessing our website, call 855-698-9991

 Diagnosing Endometriosis

-Endometriosis happens when the tissue that lines the inside of a woman’s uterus, called the endometrium, grows outside the uterus.
+Endometriosis happens when the tissue that lines the inside of the uterus, called the endometrium, grows outside the uterus.
 An estimated 6 percent to 10 percent of women of childbearing age have endometriosis.

-Endometriosis often forms on the ovaries, outer walls of the uterus, and fallopian tubes as well as in a pocket of space behind the uterus called the cul-de-sac.
+Endometriosis often forms on the ovaries, the outer walls of the uterus, and the fallopian tubes, as well as in a pocket of space behind the uterus called the cul-de-sac.
 It can also grow in the lower part of the large intestine, the bladder, and the rectum.
 Endometriosis can lead to infertility in several ways; for example, adhesions and endometrial implants can block the fallopian tubes, preventing sperm from fertilizing an egg.
 Endometriosis can also cause cysts called endometriomas to form on the ovaries, which can interfere with egg production and hormone functioning.
+Infertility may also develop in people with mild endometriosis because inflammation can interfere with fertilization and implantation.

 The cause of endometriosis is unknown.
 Certain risk factors have been linked to it, such as the early onset of menstruation—at age 11 or younger—and a family history of the condition.
-Not having been pregnant is also linked with a higher risk.
-Endometriosis generally improves with menopause, when menstruation ends.
+Not having been pregnant is also associated with a higher risk.
+Endometriosis generally improves in menopause, when menstruation ends.

 Symptoms

-NYU Langone doctors understand that the symptoms of endometriosis can interfere with the quality of a woman’s life.
-Although some women experience no symptoms of endometriosis, others have pelvic pain before or during menstruation, with urination or bowel movements, and during sex.
+NYU Langone doctors understand that the symptoms of endometriosis can interfere with your quality of life.
+Although some people experience no symptoms of endometriosis, others have pelvic pain before or during menstruation, with urination or bowel movements, and during sex.
 This pain can be severe or mild and does not necessarily correspond with the severity of endometriosis.
 Difficulty becoming pregnant can also be a sign of endometriosis.

 Diagnostic Tests

-To diagnose endometriosis, your doctor assesses your health for other causes of pelvic pain, including: fibroids; interstitial cystitis, a painful bladder condition; pelvic organ prolapse; irritable bowel syndrome; pelvic inflammatory disease; pelvic floor muscle spasm; nerve-related pain; and adenomyosis, a condition related to endometriosis in which the endometrial lining grows into the muscular wall of the uterus.
+To diagnose endometriosis, your doctor assesses your health for other causes of pelvic pain, including fibroids, interstitial cystitis (a painful bladder condition), pelvic organ prolapse, irritable bowel syndrome, pelvic inflammatory disease, pelvic floor muscle spasm, nerve-related pain, and adenomyosis, a related condition in which the endometrial lining grows into the muscular wall of the uterus.

 Your doctor takes your medical history and performs one or more of the following exams and tests.